 Unfortunately, there were very few details about what the diet actually consisted of other than, as GMA reported, participants snacked on health nut bars, vegetable soup and chamomile tea.
 One article that did give a few more details than most appeared in The Telegraph in the UK.
-This article gave the nutritional breakdown, so knowing it was very low protein and almost equal in fats and carbs, I set out to come up with an eating program for five days that would follow those guidelines: 10% Protein, 45% Fat, 45% Carbs (or thereabout).*
+This article gave the nutritional breakdown, so knowing it was a very low protein and almost equal in fats and carbs, I set out to come up with an eating program for five days that would follow those guidelines: 10% Protein, 45% Fat, 45% Carbs (or thereabout).*

-The reason I continued with the 5 day fast is two-fold.
+The reason I continued with the 5 day fast plan is two-fold.
 First, it does allow me to indulge a bit during the 25 days I’m eating normally.
-Second, and more importantly, if the diet achieved any of the results that the USC diet did for it’s 19 participants, it would be worth it.
+Second, and more importantly, if the diet achieved any of the results that the USC diet did for its 19 participants, it would be worth it.
 I am particularly interested in lowering inflammation in the body as I have an autoimmune disease.

 He lost 12 lbs. over the first three months of the program – a great result for him.
-He does not lose weight easily like most men do.
+He does not lose weight easily as most men do.
 And for the most part, he kept that 12 lbs. off.
 His weight did go up a few pounds in between the 5 day fast and 25 days of normal eating, but it dropped back again easily.
 Exercise played the biggest role in his early weight loss.
 The plus side for him is not as much the lost weight as it is the potential to reduce his risk for a heart attack.
 I say potential because the small study size does not warrant a great deal of confidence and my modified fast may not be close enough to the actual plan to get any results.

 There are some other added benefits of the program.
 If you are not big on eating vegetables, you might learn to love them after eating them for five days in large quantities, as my husband has.
 You may also find the diet a good way to kick off a new eating plan for long term weight loss.
 There are studies that show people losing weight quickly upfront tend to be more successful long term.

 I do want to clarify that my version was not authorized by Dr. Longo or his associates at USC.
 They have a large team with expertise in different aspects of health, nutrition and aging, and they have developed a specific package of prepared foods and micronutrients, intended to be administered under a doctor’s supervision.
-The package is now available as a kit from L-Nutra Corp, marketed under the brand ProLon.
+The package is now available as a kit from L-Nutra Corp.

-This article is for informational purposes only and is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.
+This article is for informational purposes only and is not intended to diagnose, treat, cure, or prevent any disease, and is not a substitute for medical advice.
 Consult your doctor before starting this eating program.